mithunpaul08/mean-teacher/pytorch/README.md

 `--workers`: if you dont want multiprocessing make workers=0

-`--run_as_plain_ffnn true` means : first dataset is divided into labeled and unlabeled based on the percentage you mentioned in `--labels`. now instead if you just want to work with labeled data: i.e supervised training. i.e you don't want to run mean teacher for some reason: then you turn this on/true.
+`--run_as_plain_ffnn false` means : first dataset is divided into labeled and unlabeled based on the percentage you mentioned in `--labels`. now instead if you just want to work with labeled data: i.e supervised training. i.e you don't want to run mean teacher for some reason: then you turn this on/true.

  If you are doing `--run_as_plain_ffnn true` i.e to run mean teacher as a simple feed forward supervised network with all data points having labels, you shouldn't pass any of these argument parameters which are meant for mean teacher.